Voyage (ABBA album): Concert residency

 During the album announcement live stream, ABBA also announced a concert residency, known as ABBA Voyage, with concerts starting from 27 May 2022 in a custom-built venue at Queen Elizabeth Olympic Park in London.

 ABBA first announced they were preparing digital avatars in September 2017.
 Dubbed the "ABBAtars", they appear during the ABBA Voyage concerts in place of the four actual band members.
 To animate them, the ABBA band members wore motion-capture suits and were filmed using 160 cameras, with graphics later added by visual effects company Industrial Light & Magic.

 The ABBAtar tour was originally set for 2019, but was delayed due to technical issues.
 The COVID-19 pandemic then forced the band to push the tour back to 2022, turning it then into a seven-month residency in London, with the possibility to extend the shows up until April 2026.
-As of January 2025, no further tour locations have been announced.
+As of September 2026, the show continues in London, and no further tour locations have been announced.